zenoss/zenoss-go-sdk/health/README.md

 Config keeps configuration for whole framework instance.
 Right now we have these avialable config parameters:

 * CollectionCycle - how often we should calculate and flush data to a writer.
 30 seconds by default.
-* RegistrationOnCollect - whether to allow data collection for unregistered targets.
-Manager will register such targets automatically.
-Not recommended to use, it is better to explicitly define all targets.
+* RegistrationOnCollect - whether to allow data collection for unregistered components.
+Manager will register such components automatically.
+Not recommended to use, it is better to explicitly define all components.
 Note: in this case you cannot specify counter as a total counter.
 * LogLevel - log level will be applied to zerolog logger during manager.Start call.
 Available values: trace, debug, info, warn, error, fatal, panic

 Note: right now we don't have an ability to update Configuration after you passed it as a parameter to manager constructor.

-### Target
+### Component

-Provided by health/target package.
-Target object keeps data about all its metrics and some additional per target configs.
+Provided by health/component package.
+Component object keeps data about all its metrics and some additional per component configs.

-Target data:
+Component data:
 * ID
 * Type - just a string.
-Should help to categorize your targets and can be used to help define target priority in future.
+Should help to categorize your components and can be used to help define component priority in future.
 You can pass empty string, "default" value will be used then.
 * MetricIDs - list of float metric IDs (calculate avg value for each metric every cycle)
 * CounterIDs - list of counter IDs (resets to 0 every cycle)
 * TotalCounterIDs - list of total counter IDs (will not be reset every cycle)

-Target config:
+Component config:
-* EnableHeartbeat - whether to enable heartbeat data for this target.
+* EnableHeartbeat - whether to enable heartbeat data for this component.
 If false we will not take care about heartbeat data.

 ### Destination

 Destination object should implement Destination interface (lives in health/writer package).
 It should have two methods: Register and Push.
-Register takes [health target](#target) when you add it and makes all required work to prepare destination for future data.
-Push takes [health object](#target-health) and sends it to the place you want.
+Register takes [health component](#component) when you add it and makes all required work to prepare destination for future data.
+Push takes [health object](#component-health) and sends it to the place you want.
 We have these available destinations:
 * LogDestination - it will simply output your health data as a log message on info level.
 * ZCDestination - it allows you to push health data directly to the ZING under your tenant.
-It will push target data as a model and health data as metrics (right now only counters and metrics work).
+It will push component data as a model and health data as metrics (right now only counters and metrics work).
 To start use ZCDestination you also need to prepare ZCDestinationConfig.
 Example how it looks like:
 ```go
 config := &writer.ZCDestinationConfig{
     EndpointConfig: &endpoint.Config{